rogerioduenas/go-learning/README.md

 The repository will continue to grow and eventually include:
 - `concurrency/` → Goroutines, channels, WaitGroup, concurrency patterns, and **exercises for each topic**
 - `stdlib/` → Exercises on main standard library packages (`fmt`, `strings`, `strconv`, `time`, etc.)
-- `testing/` → **Unit tests applied to all exercises in the previous folders**
+- `testing/` → **Unit tests applied to all exercises in the previous directories**

-**📁 Each main folder will have its own README**, explaining its contents and how to navigate through the exercises and code.
+**📁 Each main directory will have its own README**, explaining its contents and how to navigate through the exercises and code.

 ## ⚡ How to Use